4-Week TEFL Course in Manuel Antonio, Costa Rica

 – Add-on Grammar Course

-– Starter pack of resourcesHow easy/difficult is the course?
+– Lesson plan subscriptionHow easy/difficult is the course?

 This is an intensive, university-level course that requires dedication and hard work!
 It’s not a ‘shortcut’ TEFL course.
 However, with your commitment, you’ll emerge from it well-prepared and highly motivated to start your teaching journey.